dotnetrdf/dotnetrdf/README.md

 ## Source Code

-The dotNetRDF Project has recently migrated to Mercurial as our VCS.
+The dotNetRDF Project uses Mercurial as our VCS.

 Currently we our maintaining the following repositories as our official repositories.
 We use BitBucket for our day to day development and periodically push changes to the repositories at SourceForge which